promptfoo/promptfoo/README.md

 This command will evaluate the prompts in `prompts.txt`, substituing the variable values from `vars.csv`, and output results in your terminal.

-Have a look at the files and full output [here](https://github.com/typpo/promptfoo/tree/main/examples/assistant-cli).
+Have a look at the setup and full output [here](https://github.com/typpo/promptfoo/tree/main/examples/assistant-cli).

 You can run the command without an `-o` option to output in your terminal ([example](https://user-images.githubusercontent.com/310310/235329207-e8c22459-5f51-4fee-9714-1b602ac3d7ca.png)), or use `-o` to specify an HTML ([example](https://user-images.githubusercontent.com/310310/235483444-4ddb832d-e103-4b9c-a862-b0d6cc11cdc0.png)), CSV ([example](https://docs.google.com/spreadsheets/d/1nanoj3_TniWrDl1Sj-qYqIMD6jwm5FBy15xPFdUTsmI/edit?usp=sharing)), JSON ([example](https://github.com/typpo/promptfoo/blob/main/examples/simple-cli/output.json)), or YAML output.